Charlotte Whitehead: Early life and family

-Born in Darlington, England, on 15 July 1843 to her parents Joseph Whitehead and Isabella Gibbons, Charlotte emigrated to Canada in 1848, settling in Huron County, Upper Canada.
-When Charlotte was seven years old, both her mother Isabella and her younger brother died within three weeks of each other due to diphtheria.
-Charlotte attended public school in Clinton, Ontario, and went to finishing school at the Academy of the Soeurs du Sacre-Coeur at Sault-au-Recollet in northern Montreal.
+Born in Darlington, England, on 15 July 1843 to her parents Joseph Whitehead and Isabella Gibbons, Ross emigrated to Canada in 1848, settling in Huron County, Upper Canada.
+When she was seven years old, both her mother Isabella and her younger brother died within three weeks of each other due to diphtheria.
+Ross attended public school in Clinton, Ontario, and went to finishing school at the Academy of the Soeurs du Sacre-Coeur at Sault-au-Recollet in northern Montreal.
 During her schooling in Montreal she won a prize in French, which she had studied intensively, and practiced singing under the tutelage of the father of Madame Albani.
 At about the time that she was finishing her schooling, her father had begun work with the Canadian Pacific Railway, and had become associated with David Ross, a Scottish immigrant and co-worker of Mr. Whitehead's.
 At the age of eighteen, Charlotte married Ross, and would bear three children, Isabel, Minnie and Kate, before beginning her medical education.

 Medical studies and early career

-After marrying Ross, Charlotte would take responsibility for caring for her chronically ill sister Mary Anne, an experience that apparently stimulated her interest in medicine.
+After marrying, Ross would take responsibility for caring for her chronically ill sister Mary Anne, an experience that apparently stimulated her interest in medicine.
 She was encouraged to study medicine by the family physician Dr. William Hales Hington, whom she borrowed several medical books from, despite the disapproval of her father.
 With the understanding that her husband's work on the railway out west would mean that her family would have little access to medical care, she decided to enrol at the Women's Medical College of Philadelphia in 1870, as no Canadian medical college was open to women at that time.

 Women's Medical College of Philadelphia

-Charlotte studied for five years at the medical college, graduating in 1875.
+Ross studied for five years at the medical college, graduating in 1875.
 Initially, she decided to leave her children in Montreal to be raised by her husband's family, but decided to bring her two younger daughters to Philadelphia with her in 1871.
 She was prevented from attending the college in the season between 1872 and 1873 due to a difficult pregnancy, from which she gave birth to her fourth daughter Edith.
 She finished her education with a thesis on the topic of abortion and women's health, and three months after her graduation she gave birth to her first son, Hales.